tvilxyz/gestureInterface/README.md

 - **Dependencies**:
     - Requires a data directory as input.
 Data directory must be a folder called "Codebook" and contain codebook csvs for each gesture.
-    - Requires an output folder called "CodebookAnalysis" to output file to.

 - **Connections**:
     - N/A